vmadaraj/SER502-Spring2018-Team12/README.md

 Requirements Addressed
 ------------------------
 1. Implemented operators and primitive types boolean, int, string.
-2. Support for Assigment statments and evealuation of Assignments.
+2. Support for Assigment statments and evaluation of expressions.
 3. if-then-else construct to make decisions.
 4. while statement to do iterative execution.
 5. Generates intermediate code (parsetree) and saves it to a .ic file.